Last updated on April 20th, 2021

 Getting cut-off by a giraffe in Kruger Park

 Susan H. visited Kruger Park in 2008.
-Being in a game reserve, she expected to see a number of animals in their natural habitat, and particularly wanted to see lions, hippos (her favourite), elephants, and zebras.
+Being in a game reserve, she expected to see a number of animals in their natural habitat and particularly wanted to see lions, hippos (her favourite), elephants, and zebras.
 “I was driving along a dirt road in a really crappy little car when a giraffe broke through the trees and started running down the road.
 Pure grace,” she says.
 “In contrast, I screamed and slammed on the breaks.
-I’m sure there were some swear words which may or may not have escaped my lips.
+I’m sure there were some swear words that may or may not have escaped my lips.
 If we had been going just a little bit faster, the giraffe would have either hit our car, or we would have hit it.”

 It loped down the road for about 100 metres, and then went back into the trees, turned around and looked directly at the humans in the car.
 They sat there for a few minutes.
 Then started laughing uncontrollably.
 “That would have been awesome to be able to tell people you wrote the car off because of a giraffe!
 Even this many years later, I look back on that moment in complete awe of Mother Nature!”

-As Susan drove through the park, she says it was almost a game of Where’s Waldo?, scanning the landscaper for a glimpse of an animal.
+As Susan drove through the park, she says it was almost a game of Where’s Waldo? scanning the landscaper for a glimpse of an animal.
 “Just when you think nothing is there, you see the back end of an elephant.
 All photos from my travels immediately bring back memories of the things I’ve experienced.
 It may be the experiences, or it may be that I’ve gotten (gasp….and I’ll never admit it) older.
-I have a real appreciation of nature, and animals.
+I have a real appreciation of nature and animals.
 Although not enough to give up a yummy steak.”

 Susan’s giraffe friend stares back at her from the camouflage cover of the bush.

 Costa Rica delivers two women amazing animal experiences years apart